-If you don’t respond well to treatments, the other option is to get a hair transplant.
+If you don’t respond well to those treatments, there are other options available such as PRP and low-level laser therapy.
+And of course, the other option is to get a hair transplant.
 It’s worth pointing out that hair transplants are not recommended for guys who have only just started losing their hair, so you should always try treatments first to see how well you respond.

 5 STEPS TO TAKE WHEN HAIR LOSS STARTS

 If you’ve only just noticed that your hair is starting to thin, it’s not an uncommon reaction to panic and start frantically searching online for the solution.
 Suffice it to say, this is not the best plan of action.
 There are countless scammers out there just waiting to take the money of vulnerable and insecure guys suffering from hair loss.